-Acoustically treated classrooms transform the space into a more relaxed environment where everyone feels calmer, reducing teachers' heart rates.
+Acoustically treated classrooms transform the space into a more relaxed environment where everyone feels calmer, resulting in lower teacher heart rates.
 Teachers experience considerably less stress in classrooms when reverberation time is less than 0.5 seconds.

 Heart rate is a medically recognised stressor.